The Military Museums: History

 cooperate with other organizations having similar objectives.

 Memorials

 On 11 August 1989, Patricia Knatchbull, 2nd Countess Mountbatten of Burma, the colonel-in-chief of Princess Patricia's Canadian Light Infantry, dedicated a memorial consisting of a granite base, metal bowl and two metal plaques to the memory of the war dead of the founding regiments of the museum:

-Lord Strathcona's Horse (Royal Canadians); King's Own Calgary Regiment; Princess Patricia's Canadian Light Infantry and The Calgary Highlanders.
+Lord Strathcona's Horse (Royal Canadians); the King's Own Calgary Regiment; Princess Patricia's Canadian Light Infantry and the Calgary Highlanders.

 A brass plaque memorial, erected by the Manitoba Association of Lord Strathcona's Horse (Royal Canadians), is dedicated to the members of the regiment killed since 1900.
 A certificate lists the officers killed during the Second World War while serving with Lord Strathcona's Horse (Royal Canadians).

 A brass plaque, erected by local Jewish servicemen, is dedicated to the memory of local Jewish war dead of the First and Second World Wars.